top of page

 Experience...

-A qualified English teacher, Pridie taught in secondary schools for twenty years, inspiring young people with a rich mix of storied and outdoor experiences.
+A qualified English teacher, Pridie taught in secondary schools for twenty years, inspiring young people with a rich mix of stories and outdoor experiences.
 In 2017, she left mainstream education to train at John Rhyder's Woodcraft School, founded The Wild of the Words and dedicated herself to deepening relationships between people and the natural world through the sharing of ancestral skills, folklore and stories.

 “Our indigenous herbalists say to pay attention when plants come to you;